Canonical variational completion and 4D Gauss-Bonnet gravity: Variational completion

 An important result from variational calculus states that a system of partial differential equations for which the integral \eqref{eq:vtlag} makes sense is locally variational if and only if the obtained Euler-Lagrange equations $\tilde{\mathcal{E}}_{A}=0$ coincide with the original equations~ \eqref{PDE}.
 Actually, it can be shown that the correction terms

-are linear combinations of the coefficients of the so-called \textit{Helmholtz form}; the Helmholtz conditions actually state that local variationality of a given PDE system is equivalent to the vanishing of the associated Helmholtz form; the explicit coordinate expressions of the Helmholtz conditions can be found, e.g. in \cite{Krupka-book}.
-That is, if the system \eqref{PDE} is locally variational, then the Vainberg-Tonti Lagrangian, is a Lagrangian for \eqref{PDE}, defined on the given coordinate neighborhood; moreover, any other Lagrangian for \eqref{PDE} will differ from the Vainberg-Tonti Lagrangian by a divergence expression - which will bring no contribution to the Euler-Lagrange equations.
+are linear combinations of the coefficients of the so-called \textit{Helmholtz form} - see (\ref{HA}) and (\ref{H1})-(\ref{H3}) in the Appendices below for their precise expressions.
+If the given equations are locally variational, then the associated Helmholtz form identically vanishes.
+Conversely, on vertically star-shaped domains $V^{2}$, the vanishing of the Helmholtz coefficients implies the local variationality of $\mathcal{E}_{A}=0$; more precisely, the Vainberg-Tonti Lagrangian is a Lagrangian for \eqref{PDE} and any other Lagrangian for \eqref{PDE} will differ from the Vainberg-Tonti Lagrangian by a divergence expression - which will thus bring no contribution to the Euler-Lagrange equations, see, e.g., \cite{Krupka-book}.

 In other words, the mapping attaching to a class of equivalent Lagrangians, their common Euler-Lagrange expressions (more technically, their common $\textit{Euler-Lagrange source form}$), and the mapping attaching to a given variational source form (i.e., to a set of Euler-Lagrange expressions), its Vainberg-Tonti Lagrangian, are inverse to each other.